San Joaquin River Viaduct

 The San Joaquin River Viaduct is a bridge built to carry California High-Speed Rail over the San Joaquin River.

-Most of the bridge is in the city of Fresno, California in Fresno County, although the portion north of the center line of the river is in Madera County.
-It is the second major river crossing to be constructed as part of California High-Speed Rail, after the Fresno River Viaduct to the north.
+Most of the bridge is in the city of Fresno, California, in Fresno County, although the portion north of the center line of the river is in Madera County.
+It is the second major river crossing built for the high-speed rail line, after the Fresno River Viaduct to the north.